-A Teacher paid at the Upper Pay Range is expected to have met and continues to meet the criteria set out at para 8.2.
+A teacher paid at the Upper Pay Range is expected to have met and continues to meet the criteria set out at para 8.2.
 The Governing Body has agreed a 3-point Upper Pay Range.

-Progression through the UPR is not automatic and is based on the performance appraisal of the Teacher.
-A Teacher may not progress where concerns have been raised in writing regarding standards of performance.
+Progression through the UPR is not automatic and is based on the performance appraisal of the teacher.
+An Upper Pay Range teacher must have demonstrated substantial and sustained performance via two successful and consecutive appraisal cycles.

+A teacher may not progress where concerns have been raised in writing regarding standards of performance.
 See para 7.8 - Pay Progression Based on Performance.